mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/address-based-hashing.md

     -   `ObjectModel::get_align_when_copied`
     -   `ObjectModel::get_align_offset_when_copied`

-When using a non-delayed-copy collector, MMTk calls `ObjectgModel::copy` which is defined as:
+When using a non-delayed-copy collector, MMTk calls `ObjectModel::copy` which is defined as:

 ```rust
 {{#include ../../../../../src/vm/object_model.rs:copy}}